 12. What’s your favorite way to be active?

-Most people I coach are looking for a person that lives an active and healthy lifestyle.
-If this is important to you too, then asking this question will let you know if you’re compatible in this area.
+While there’s nothing wrong with indulging an a few guilty pleasures.
+Most people I coach are looking for a person that eats a healthy diet and lives an active lifestyle.
+If this is important to you too.
+Then asking questions about topics such as health and fitness will let you know if you’re compatible in this area.

 And if you are?
 Then it also gives you the perfect opportunity to plan a second date doing something active that you both enjoy.

 13. What’s the most interesting job you’ve ever had?